longhorn/website/content/docs/1.5.6/advanced-resources/deploy/node-selector.md

         ```
     * If you install Longhorn by using `kubectl` to apply [the deployment YAML](https://raw.githubusercontent.com/longhorn/longhorn/v1.1.1/deploy/longhorn.yaml), you need to modify the node selector section for Longhorn Manager, Longhorn UI, and Longhorn Driver Deployer.
       Then reapply the YAMl files.
-    * If you install Longhorn using Helm, you can change the Helm values for `longhornManager.nodeSelector`, `longhornUI.nodeSelector`, `longhornDriverDeployer.nodeSelector` in the `value.yaml` file.
-      Then do Helm upgrade the chart.
+    * If you install Longhorn using Helm, you can change the Helm values for `global.nodeSelector`, `longhornManager.nodeSelector`, `longhornUI.nodeSelector`, `longhornDriverDeployer.nodeSelector` in the `values.yaml` file, and then run `helm upgrade` to upgrade to the new version of the chart.

-3. Set node selector for system managed components
+3. Set the node selector for system-managed components (for example, Instance Manager, Backing Image Manager, Share Manager, CSI Driver, and Engine Image).

    The node selector setting can be found at Longhorn UI under **Setting > General > System Managed Components Node Selector.**